earthrise-media/mining-detector/README.md

 **Area Overestimation**

 The goal of this work is mine detection rather than area estimation, and our classification operates on the classification of 440 m² patches.
 If the network assesses that mining exists anywhere within the patch, then the full patch is declared a mine.
-This leads to a systematic overestimation of mined area if it is naively computed from the polygon boundaries.

-Because the polygon area estimation is consistent, measuring relative year-to-year change is a viable option.
+This leads to a systematic overestimation of mined area if it is naively computed from the polygon boundaries.Because the polygon area overestimation is consistent, measuring relative year-to-year change is viable.

 ## Results